 - Complete the required forms.
 If you wish to form a limited partnership, you must submit a Certificate of Limited Partnership (Form LP-1) with the Office of the California Secretary of State.
 If you wish to register your general partnership with the state, you must submit a Statement of Partnership Authority to the Secretary of State.
 Registering a general partnership with the state is optional.

 - Obtain an employer identification number: Your partnership will need an EIN if you intend to hire any staff members.

 Getting Help from San Diego Business Attorneys

-Gehres Law Group, P.C. can guide you through all of the steps to form a business partnership.
+Gehres Law Library can guide you through all of the steps to form a business partnership.
 We can also advise you on other types of business entities you wish to create.
 Give us a call at 858-964-2314 or contact us online today to find out more.
 We offer a complimentary consultation to new clients.